What was here before?

 How did this site become a park?

-When Robert Moses (1888-1981) took control of the Triborough Bridge Authority in 1934, he had envisioned a series of parks with play facilities and landscaping surrounding the bridge approaches.
-This square is just one of the seven that constituted the Triborough Bridge Playgrounds.
-The remaining six parks and playgrounds on Hoyt Avenue North and Hoyt Avenue South, between 21st and 26th Streets, continue to be known as the Triborough Bridge Playgrounds.
+When Robert Moses (1888-1981) took control of the Triborough Bridge Authority in 1934, he envisioned a series of parks with play facilities and landscaping surrounding the bridge approaches.
+In addition to Chappetto Square, there are six parks and playgrounds on Hoyt Avenue North and Hoyt Avenue South, between 21st and 26th Streets, known as the Triborough Bridge Playgrounds.
 Following the bridge’s completion, the land was surrendered to NYC Parks in 1937.